 Need help?
 If you are trying to get into the program, please call 919-838-9800 for more information.

 Our non-medical detox centers provide services 24 hours a day, seven days a week and offer an alternative to emergency rooms, jails or the streets.
-The goals of our Detox center are to be a safe place for an individual to detox, and to be a link to further resources to help the individual achieve recovery.
+The goals of our detox center are to be a safe place for an individual to detox, and to be a link to further resources to help the individual achieve recovery.
 Staff use validated withdrawal assessment tools to determine when an individual needs a higher level of care in a medically managed detox or emergency department.

 Questions?
 We’re happy to help.
 Please call our Men’s Detox: 919-838-9848 or Women’s Detox: 919-865-2558.